ladiaria/utopia-crm/README.md

 Project Link: [https://github.com/ladiaria/utopia-crm](https://github.com/ladiaria/utopia-crm)

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Utopia was developed at [La Diaria](https://ladiaria.com.uy) and it has been opened in 2020 thanks to the support of [Google News Initiative](https://newsinitiative.withgoogle.com/).
+Utopia is developed at [la diaria](https://ladiaria.com.uy/) and it has been released open source in 2020 thanks to the support of [Google News Initiative](https://newsinitiative.withgoogle.com/).

 <!-- MARKDOWN LINKS & IMAGES -->